silent-mobius/Python_Book/04_operators/README.md

 ### Bitwise operators

+Before getting it to this subject, one must first understand several things:
+- __binary number__ is a number expressed in the base-2 numeral system or binary numeral system, which uses only two symbols: typically "0" (zero) and "1" (one).
+- __ASCII code__ or  short name for 'The American Standard Code for Information Interchange' uses a 7-bit binary code to represent text and other characters within computers, communications equipment, and other devices.
+Each letter or symbol is assigned a number from 0 to 127.
+For example, lowercase "a" is represented by 1100001 as a bit string (which is "97" in decimal).
+- __a bitwise operation__ operates on one or more bit patterns or binary numerals at the level of their individual bits.
+It is a fast and simple action, directly supported by the processor, and is used to manipulate values for comparisons and calculations.

+for more info please read [here](https://en.wikipedia.org/wiki/Binary)

 Bitwise operators act on operands as if they were string of binary digits.
 It operates bit by bit, hence the name.

 For example, 2 is 10 in binary and 7 is 111.